Wannier Functions Dually Localized in Space and Energy: Results

 We expect the valence bands of semiconductors to yield degenerate MLWFs that approximate bonding molecular orbitals; localizing the same number of low-lying conduction bands with the MLWF procedure often yields degenerate functions of antibonding character.
-Since the conduction states are entangled with higher-energy bands, \textcite{souza_maximally_2001} disentangled 12 bands down to 8 when investigating silicon.
+Since the conduction states are entangled with higher-energy bands, \textcite{souza2001} disentangled 12 bands down to 8 when investigating silicon.
 Here, we use the same disentanglement with a frozen disentanglement window at the Fermi energy, \SI{6.23}{\electronvolt}.
-Using Eq. (\ref{eqn:L2Cost}) for the cost function on this subspace, we obtain occupied orbitals very similar to those found in Sec. \ref{sec:si.occ} above.
-The conduction orbitals, however, form a fourfold degenerate anti-bonding set, qualitatively equivalent to MLWFs when considering only the four lowest-lying conduction bands.
+As long as $\gamma$ is greater than about $0.05$, the DLWFs self-organize into (approximately) occupied and virtual manifolds.
+That is, there are four DLWFs with occupations $\lambda_{ii} = \evt{\rho}{w_{\bZ i}} \approx 1$, and four with $\lambda_{ii} \approx 0$.
+(Here $\rho$ is the density matrix.)
+The virtual DLWFs, which have a higher average energy $\evt{\wt{\Ham}}{w_{\bZ i}}$ than the occupied ones, are roughly degenerate for $0.05 \leq \gamma \leq 0.53$, as can be seen in Fig.~\ref{fig:si.degen_cost}.
+They resemble $\sigma^*$ antibonding orbitals centered along different \ce{Si-Si} bonds (see DLWFs 5--8 in Fig.~\ref{fig:si.isos.b34w30}), similar to the MLWFs constructed only from low-energy conduction bands \cite{souza2001} or mapped to the conduction band by automated mixing \cite{qiao2023a}.
+Like those in the previous section, the occupied DLWFs do not have tight-binding character (as the MLWFs in \cite{souza2001, qiao2023a} do), except for the narrow range around $0.05 \leq \gamma \leq 0.10$.
+With a larger penalty for energy variance, a tetrahedral DLWF with lowest average energy appears (labeled 1 in Fig.~\ref{fig:si.isos.b34w30}).
+Between $\gamma = 0.40$ and $\gamma = 0.45$, the theefold degenerate `upper valence' DLWF submanifold splits again.
+It yields two highest occupied DLWFs centered along bonds, which have the shape of Fig.~\ref{fig:si.isos.b34w30}, DLWFs 3--4; and one reminiscent of the $sp^3$ hybrid in \cite{souza2001}, shaped like DLWF 2 in Fig.~\ref{fig:si.isos.b34w30}.
+Note that such degeneracy breaking between sets of DLWFs is associated with sharp changes in both the spatial and energy variance (Fig.~\ref{fig:si.degen_cost}).
+As expected, the DLWFs' spatial variance increases monotonically with $\gamma$, while the energy variance decreases.

-We also use this system to explore the effects of varying values of $\gamma$ in the cost function.
-Allowing both valence and conduction bands to mix in the MLWF construction yields eight Wannier functions degenerate in energy.
-As we increase $\gamma$, we observe WFs more closely associated with specific energy ranges and stepwise lifting of degeneracy (see Fig. \ref{fig:si.evg}), but spatial localization is suppressed at the same time (see Fig. \ref{fig:si.cvg}).
+The band structure interpolated from the DLWFs does not always reproduce the DFA band structure quantitatively when the Brillouin zone is not sampled finely enough or for high-energy conduction bands affected by disentanglement.
+It is possible that a somewhat finer mesh of $\bk$-points is required for DLWFs than for MLWFs, because dually localized Wannier functions are not guaranteed to be exponentially localized (compare Section VI.A of \cite{marzari2012}).
+See Supplemental Fig.~5 and the surrounding discussion for the effect of a larger $\bk$-grid on band structure interpolation in silicon.